p0rkjello/p0rkjello.github.io/_posts/2019-11-20-chef-helper-library.md

 ### Example word list file

 Add the words we want to trigger the `in_file?` method.
-In this case we will add two of the four attribute values.
+In this case, we will add two of the four attribute values.

 ***c:\temp\my_helper.txt***